Robert Blackson, Director of Exhibitions

 Robert Blackson has been the Director of Tyler School of Art’s Department of Exhibitions and Public Programs since 2011.
 In 2012, Blackson became an Andy Warhol Curatorial Fellow.
 Previously serving as Curator of Public Programs at Nottingham Contemporary, the UK’s newest public contemporary art center, Blackson worked with numerous universities, artists, and writers to develop an eclectic and discursive program of lectures, screenings, performances, and live events.
 Prior to joining Nottingham Contemporary, Blackson was curator of BALTIC Center for Contemporary Art, Newcastle/Gateshead, UK.
 Here, at the UK's largest non-collecting contemporary art gallery, Blackson developed exhibitions with numerous international artists including Sarah Sze, Shahryar Nashat, and Matt Stokes.
 Before moving to BALTIC, Blackson was curator at the University of Sunderland's Reg Vardy Gallery.
 As curator of this university contemporary art gallery for over four years, Blackson initiated a public art program, international publishing house, and numerous solo exhibitions with artists such as Jimmie Durham, Minerva Cuevas, Christoph Büchel, Brian Chippendale, Julianne Swartz, Anthony McCall, Harry Smith, and Big Chief of the Yellow Pocahontas Mardi Gras Indian Tribe, Darryl Montana.
 Blackson has contributed to a variety of catalogues and publications, including Art Journal, Cabinet, and Labyrinth, and he has lectured internationally on issues related to contemporary art practice.
 He is a graduate of Rhode Island School of Design and The Center for Curatorial Studies at Bard College.

-Sarah Biemiller, Assistant Director of Exhibitions
+Sarah Biemiller, Associate Director of Exhibitions

-Sarah Biemiller has been the assistant director of Tyler School of Art’s Department of Exhibitions and Public Programs since 2012.
+Sarah Biemiller has been the associate director of Tyler School of Art’s Department of Exhibitions and Public Programs since 2012.
 Prior to her arrival she was the Senior Program Associate at the Pew Center for Arts and Heritage.
 Sarah has also worked for Moore College of Art as a consultant in the development of Moore’s graduate program, the University of Denver, Arcadia University, The Print Center, and the Philadelphia Art Alliance.
 Sarah received an MFA in Sculpture from the University of Colorado, Boulder, and a BA in Sculpture from the College of Wooster, Ohio.

 Adam Blumberg, Exhibitions Technician